 Crowdscriber aims to provide an affordable, easy, and engaging platform that allows content producers the ability to reach their target audience through transcription and translation.

 Transcribing content allows search engines the ability to accurately index the content of a podcast or video like it normally would a blog.
-Coupled this with Translation, and like magic new consumers start to emerge through their new-found ability to organically find content using their own native language.
+Couple this with Translation, and like magic new consumers start to emerge through their new-found ability to organically find content using their own native language.

 Where It All Started